Morgan Super 3: Specifications

-The Super 3 is based on the CX-Generation platform also used by the Plus Four and Plus Six.
-Compared to the previous model, the chassis increases stability and allows additional space for the occupants.
+The Super 3 is based on the CX-Generation platform, which is also used by the Plus Four and Plus Six.
+Compared to the previous model, the chassis provides greater stability and offers additional space for occupants.

-Only two small windscreens serve as wind protection for the passengers.
+Only two small wind screens provide wind protection for the passengers.
 A soft top is not available.
-All assemblies in the cockpit are dustproof and are protected against water to IP64 standards.
+All interior assemblies are dustproof and protected against water to IP64 standards.
 The seats are not adjustable; The pedals and the steering column can be adjusted according to the driver's requirements.
-Fully digital instruments with a classic look are installed in the cockpit.
+Fully digital instruments with a classic look are installed inside.

-A naturally aspirated three-cylinder petrol engine with a displacement of 1432 cc and an output of 87 kW powers the roadster, which weighs 635 kg when dry.
+A naturally-aspirated three-cylinder petrol engine with a displacement of 1496 cc and an output of 87 kW powers the roadster, which weighs 635 kg when dry.
 The engine is installed longitudinally and hidden under a bonnet in front of the passenger compartment.
 The drive is transmitted through a Mazda-sourced, 5-speed manual transmission to the single rear wheel.
 The Super 3 takes seven seconds to reach 0 to 60 mph and the top speed is given as 130 mph.